 A little late here, but before I publish the 2019 Edition, I had to at least get the basics of the 2018 Edition published.
 I’m not going to publish a lot about the experience because this ride is a well trodden, eh hem, path.
 However, it did happen to be the wettest spring in recorded history so we experienced at best wet or at worst hard rain the whole time.
-In brief:
+A few illustrative photos:

 Start of the GAP in Pittsburgh

 Mile 0 in Georgetown

 Read on for a brief report of this bikepacking trip: